Application Guidelines

 Recommendations

-This step can be tricky, and it can take a long time to receive an answer to your e-mail.
+This step can be tricky, and usually it can take a long time to receive an answer to your e-mail.
 Try to call if possible.

 Step 5: Double check that your application is complete